United Nations: Independence

-National sovereignty
+United States sovereignty

 In the United States, there were concerns about supposed threats to national sovereignty, most notably promoted by the John Birch Society, which mounted a nationwide campaign in opposition to the UN during the 1960s.

 Beginning in the 1990s, the same concern appeared with the American Sovereignty Restoration Act, which has been introduced multiple times in the United States Congress.
 In 1997, an amendment containing the bill received a floor vote, with 54 representatives voting in favour.
 The 2007 version of the bill was authored by U.S. Representative Ron Paul, to effect the United States' withdrawal from the United Nations.
 It would repeal various laws pertaining to the UN, terminate authorization for funds to be spent on the UN, terminate UN presence on American property, and withdraw diplomatic immunity for UN employees.
 It would provide up to two years for the United States to withdraw.
-The Yale Law Journal cited the Act as proof that "the United States's complaints against the United Nations have intensified."
-The most recent iteration, As of 2022, is H.R.7806, introduced by Mike D. Rogers.
+The Yale Law Journal cited the Act as proof that "the United States's complaints against the United Nations have intensified".
+The most recent iteration, as of 2022, is H.R.
+7806, introduced by Mike D. Rogers.

+American state lawmakers have proposed legislation to block various UN programs deemed to threaten U.S. sovereignty.
+In 2023, Tennessee enacted legislation to block the implementation of programs "originating in, or traceable to, the United Nations or a subsidiary entity of the United Nations", including Agenda 21 and the 2030 Agenda.

 Alleged pro-Palestinian bias

 The UN's attention to Israel's treatment of Palestinians has been considered excessive by Israeli diplomat Dore Gold and pro-Israeli individuals and organisations such as British scholar Robert S. Wistrich, American legal scholar Alan Dershowitz, Australian politician Mark Dreyfus, and the Anti-Defamation League.
 The UNHRC has likewise been accused of anti-Israel bias by Ex-President of the United States George W. Bush, who complained that the Council focused too much attention on Israel and not enough on adversaries of the US such as Cuba, Venezuela, North Korea and Iran.

-American state lawmakers have proposed legislation to block various UN programs deemed to threaten U.S. sovereignty.
-In 2023, Tennessee enacted legislation to block the implementation of programs "originating in, or traceable to, the United Nations or a subsidiary entity of the United Nations," including Agenda 21 and the 2030 Agenda.
 In her confirmation hearing before the Senate panel to be the U.S. ambassador to the United Nations, Elise Stefanik, described the UN's attitude toward Israel as "anti-semitic".